Kwangchul Youn

 Biography

-In the 2024/25 season, Kwangchul Youn was king Marke ( Tristan und Isolde ) at the San Francisco Opera.
-At the Opéra de Paris, he sang Fasolt in a new production of Das Rheingold .
-He returned to the Vienna State Opera as Fafner and Hunding in The Ring of the Nibelung .
-At the Hamburg State Opera, he performed Gurnemanz in Parsifal —one of his most outstanding roles.
+• In the 2024/25 season, Kwangchul Youn performed as King Marke (Tristan und Isolde) at the San Francisco Opera.
+At the Opéra de Paris, he sang Fasolt in a new production of Das Rheingold.
+He returned to the Vienna State Opera as Fafner and Hunding in Der Ring des Nibelungen, and appeared as Gurnemanz (Parsifal) at the Hamburg State Opera — one of his signature roles.

-From 1993 to 2004, Kwangchul Youn was a member of the Berlin State Opera ensemble, where he performed many roles from his wide-ranging repertoire.
-In 2018, he was awarded the honorary title of "Kammersänger" (Chamber Singer).
-Wagner and Verdi form the core of his repertoire, including Gurnemanz, König Heinrich , Marke , Daland and Pogner as well as Rocco, Filippo, Fiesco, Ferrando, Banco and Ramfis.
+From 1993 to 2004, Kwangchul Youn was a member of the ensemble at the Berlin State Opera, where he developed many of the roles in his broad repertoire.
+In 2018, he was awarded the honorary title of Kammersänger.
+Wagner and Verdi remain at the center of his repertoire, which includes Gurnemanz, King Heinrich, Marke, Daland, and Pogner, as well as Rocco, Filippo, Fiesco, Ferrando, Banco, and Ramfis.

-In addition to his extensive operatic work, Kwangchul Youn is a sought-after concert singer.
-He has made guest appearances with major orchestras such as the Berlin Philharmonic, the Vienna Symphony Orchestra, the Rundfunk-Sinfonieorchester Berlin, the Accademia Santa Cecilia in Rome, the Orchestra of the Milan Scala, the Rundfunk-Sinfonieorchester Köln, the NHK Symphony Orchestra Tokyo, the Hong Kong Philharmonic Orchestra, the RAI Turin, and at the BBC Proms.
-He opened the 2019/20 season with Kirill Petrenko's inaugural concert as the new chief conductor of the Berlin Philharmonic with Beethoven's 9th Symphony.
+In addition to his extensive operatic career, Kwangchul Youn is a highly sought-after concert artist.
+He has appeared with major orchestras such as the Berlin Philharmonic, the Vienna Symphony, the Berlin Radio Symphony Orchestra, the Accademia Nazionale di Santa Cecilia in Rome, the Orchestra of La Scala in Milan, the Cologne Radio Symphony Orchestra, the NHK Symphony Orchestra in Tokyo, the Hong Kong Philharmonic Orchestra, the RAI National Symphony Orchestra in Turin, and at the BBC Proms.
+He opened the 2019/20 season with Beethoven’s Symphony No. 9, marking Kirill Petrenko’s inaugural concert as Chief Conductor of the Berlin Philharmonic.

-Numerous CD productions document his long career.
-These include Hasse's Croesus under René Jacobs (harmonia mundi), Le Nozze di Figaro, Così fan tutte and Don Giovanni under Bertrand de Billy (Arte Nova), Fidelio and Die Meistersinger von Nürnberg from the Bayreuth Festival under Daniel Barenboim (Warner Classics), Tiefland again under Bertrand de Billy (Arte Nova) and Daphne under Semyon Bychkov (Decca).
+Numerous CD recordings document his distinguished career, including Hasse’s Croesus under René Jacobs (harmonia mundi); Le Nozze di Figaro, Così fan tutte, and Don Giovanni under Bertrand de Billy (Arte Nova); Fidelio and Die Meistersinger von Nürnberg from the Bayreuth Festival under Daniel Barenboim (Warner Classics); Tiefland under Bertrand de Billy (Arte Nova); and Daphne under Semyon Bychkov (Decca).

 2025/26